-In the case of Catholic schools, the owners are usually the diocesan trustees; the same is true for Church of Ireland schools.
+In the case of Catholic and Church of Ireland schools, the owners are usually the diocesan trustees.
 Other denominational schools usually have a board of trustees nominated by the church authorities.
 Multi-denominational schools are usually owned by a limited company or board of trustees.
 Gaelscoileanna may be denominational and come under the same patronage as Catholic schools but some have their own limited company.
 You can get more information in our document about different types of primary schools.

 The Education Act 1998 clarifies and restates the fact that the board of management does not acquire any right over or interest in the land or buildings of the school for which it has responsibility.